Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 In production environment, each of these components (backend and frontend) can be deployed on different hosts and OS.

-In this guide we will deployed Apla Blockchain Platform based on three nodes on the test ICT-infrastructure and build Molis client.
+In this guide we will deployed Apla Blockchain Platform based on three nodes with the same OS on the test ICT-infrastructure and build Molis client.
 As Apla node OS we will used:
  - Debian 9 (Stretch) 64-bit [official distributive](https://www.debian.org/CD/http-ftp/#stable)
    - with installed GNOME GUI in a case of building Molis client on your Debian host
    - minimal server core installation in a case of deployment only backend components